 “But it is not the structure or views that folks from around the world come to Emma Jean’s Holland Burger Cafe for.
 Nope, it’s the delicious items on the menu, the family atmosphere, the attentive and humorous banter with the staff, and a true bit of authentic Americana.”

-Have you watched Pixar’s Cars movie (2004)?
+Have you seen Pixar’s Cars movie (2004)?
 The protagonist, Lightning McQueen, gets stranded in a random desert town on Route 66.
 That’s what this area reminded me of!

 I’m already planning out my second visit on a weekend, which will require me to wake up extra early to make it before 12:30!
 Remember that they’re closed on Sundays!